tomohiro/tomohiro.github.io/README.md

 LICENSE
 --------------------------------------------------------------------------------

-The following directories and their contents are Copyright Tomohiro TAIRA.
+The following directories and their contents are &copy; 2011 - 2015 Tomohiro TAIRA.
 You may not reuse anything therein without my permission:

 - _posts/